holoviz/holoviews/doc/developer_guide/index.md

 pixi run docs-build
 ```

 As HoloViews uses notebooks for much of the documentation, this will take significant time to run (around an hour).
-If you want to run it locally, you can temporarily move the notebooks outside the examples so you only build the documentation for what you need.
+If you want to run it locally, you can temporarily disable the gallery by setting the environment variable `export HV_DOC_GALLERY=False`.
+You can also disable the reference gallery by setting the environment variable `export HV_DOC_REF_GALLERY=False`.

 A development version of HoloViews can be found [here](https://dev.holoviews.org/).
 You can ask a maintainer if they want to make a dev release for your PR, but there is no guarantee they will say yes.